 The School of Medicine recognizes and respects the religious beliefs and practices of its students and seeks to accommodate them reasonably within the requirements of the academic schedule.
-Students who anticipate being absent because of religious observance must request permission two (2) weeks in advance for the absence from their course or clerkship director (see notification guidelines below).
+Students who anticipate being absent because of religious observance must request permission two (2) weeks in advance (see notification guidelines below).

-In the event a student is unable to complete an examination or assessment due to a religious observance, the student will be permitted the opportunity to make up the examination or assessment.
+In the event a student is unable to complete an examination or assessment due to a religious observance, the student will be provided the opportunity to make up the examination or assessment.
 No fees of any kind shall be charged by the School of Medicine for making available an opportunity to make-up the missed examination or assessment.